AhmedYousriSobhi/aCupOfTea/tabularData/conceptInMachineLearning/mlSupervisedClassification.md

 		> Essentially, all we do here is run K-nearest neighbors with K=1, then if we misclassify a point in one of the majority classes, that point will be removed

-33) Blagging (Balanced Bagging):
+## 8- Blagging (Balanced Bagging):
-	> The idea here is to ensure to continuosly downsample each of our bootstrap samples (each of the majority class ofcourse), and then use these balanced samples to learn each one of our individual decision trees.
+The idea here is to ensure to continuosly downsample each of our bootstrap samples (each of the majority class ofcourse), and then use these balanced samples to learn each one of our individual decision trees.

 This will allow for more weight to be attributed to that minority class, ensuring that we have more balanced decision being made.

-34) Model Interpretability:
+## 9- Model Interpretability:
 todo

+## Credits
-### Credits: IBM Coursera Specialization
+- IBM Coursera Specialization